Downstate judges face off for 5th District Supreme Court seat

 He was elected to the circuit court in 2008, appointed to the appellate court in 2017, and won election to the appellate court in 2018.

-Although the entire Supreme Court votes to appoint new circuit or appellate judges, the court gives deference to recommendations from the justice who represents the district where the vacancy occurred.
+Although the entire Supreme Court votes to appoint new judges, the court gives deference to recommendations from the justice who represents the district where the vacancy occurred.

 If elected, Cates said she would recommend qualified and diverse candidates to the bench.

-In a video interview earlier this month with Williamson County Republican Party Chairman Jeff Diederich, Overstreet said he would follow Karmeier’s approach to selecting judges – which is the same process that Karmeier used in 2007 to choose Overstreet.
+Overstreet said he would follow Karmeier’s approach to selecting circuit and appellate judges — a process that Karmeier used in 2007 to choose Overstreet.

-Overstreet said Karmeier’s process involves appointing a committee of legal professionals, attorneys and others to interview applicants for a vacancy.
+He said Karmeier’s process involves appointing a committee of legal professionals, including attorneys and retired judges, to interview applicants for a vacancy.
+The committee would recommend a few candidates, and pass those recommendations to Overstreet, who would make the final selection, he said.

-“Those folks would vet the candidates and pick the top two, three or four,” Overstreet said in the interview from Oct.
-6. “I, as a Supreme Court justice, would interview those and choose the candidate who would best serve the public as a circuit judge.”
+“As it relates to diversity on the bench, I am a firm believer that we need the most qualified judges but we certainly need a bench that reflects diversity, and that would include of course, men and women serving on the beach here in southern Illinois,” he said.
+“I would be appointing my fair share of females to the bench because there are certainly a great number of females who are qualified to serve the judiciary.”

 For both candidates, the theme of law and order has also dominated this election campaign.